darkn3rd/script-tut/bash/README.md

 ### GitBash (MSYS)

 An easy way to get Bash on Windows is to use Git Bash from msysgit from http://msysgit.github.io/.
 This installs a set of Mingw GNU tools.
-Currently, Mingw has an earlier version of GNU bash 3.1.0.
+Currently (July 2014), Mingw has an earlier version of GNU bash 3.1.0.

 When running Git Bash on Windows, you might notice that some paths in the ```$PATH``` still have Windows path names.
 This happens when the Windows ```%PATH%``` includes other variables, such as ```%JAVA_HOME%```.